ABorden23/Election-Analysis/README.md

 # Candidate Results

-1. Total Votes in the election
+1. Total votes in the election.

 ![This is an image](https://github.com/ABorden23/Election-Analysis--UCF-Data-Analytics-/blob/master/resources/Total%20Votes%20Code.png)